Multiphoton Spectroscopy of a Dynamical Axion Insulator

+On the other hand, for parallel-propagating collinear beams, i.e., $\varphi = \pi/2$, this channel is entirely suppressed and instead the stimulated (inelastic) Raman excitation channel emerges in the lower half-plane, see Fig.~\ref{fig:plots1}(b).
+Note in this case the relative momentum of the two beams is zero and therefore there must be a finite relative-frequency.
+As indicated by the color bar, this beam configuration achieves the strongest axion response.
+This can be understood by again referring to Eq.~\eqref{eq:main_theta_soln} as well as Fig.~\ref{fig:TwoPhoton}(c).
+For configurations where $\omega_1 >0$ and $\omega_2 < 0$, this will maximize the vector $\boldsymbol{q}_1/\omega_1 - \boldsymbol{q}_2/ \omega_2$ which will become a sum instead of a difference.
+In turn this will maximize the parallelpiped volume of Fig.~\ref{fig:TwoPhoton}(c), as the polarization vectors $\hat{\varepsilon_i}$ are kept fixed.

+At intermediate incident angles, e.g., $\varphi = \pi/4$, both channels are active, see Fig.~\ref{fig:plots1}(c).
+Due to the dependence of the response to the geometric volume given in Eq.~\eqref{eq:theta_soln}, the two-photon absorption channel is significantly weaker as compared to the stimulated Raman scattering channel.
+We, hence, separate the two half-planes at $y=0$ to resolve these responses. } Fig.~\ref{fig:plots1} clearly shows how varying degrees of freedom of the incident beam can excite the axion field, with the inelastic stimulated Raman channel for collinear beams resulting in the strongest response.

-{\it Axion detection via Kerr angle modulation}\textemdash Now that the protocol for exciting an axion collective mode has been established, we move on demonstrate how it can be detected via an optical signature.
-The key idea is to use a linearly polarized detection beam of known frequency at normal incidence, to allow for optical detection of the axion field by its effect on the reflected light; a technique well established for the spectroscopy of static axion responses~\cite{Wu.2016}.
+\textit{Axion detection}\textemdash We now move on to demonstrate how the axion collective mode may be detected.
+The key idea is to use a linearly polarized detection beam of known frequency at normal incidence, which when reflected off the surface of the material will posses a time-dependent Kerr effect induced by the presence of the dynamical axion ~\cite{Wu.2016}.

-The proposed pump-probe style protocol is illustrated in Fig.~\ref{fig:schematic}, where the pump beam excites the dynamical axion mode in the bulk and is bounded above by a vacuum with relative permittivity $\epsilon = 1$.
-For simplicity we assume the material is nonmagnetic so that $\mu = \mu_0 = 1 $.
-Also, by assuming the probe incident beam wave vector along the z-axis, it is sufficient to consider the bulk dielectric permittivity tensor only in the plane orthogonal to the direction of propagation of the wave
+The proposed pump-probe style protocol is laid out in Fig.~\ref{fig:schematic}, where the pump beam excites the dynamical axion mode in the bulk and is subsequently probed through the vacuum by the reflected field.
+The background axion in the material is assumed to break both inversion and time-reversal symmetry, such that it gives rise to a bulk Hall conductivity $\nabla\theta_0$, and bulk magnetic conductivity $\partial_t{\theta}_0$, respectively [c.f.
+Eq.~\eqref{eq:AxionCurrent}].
+We note that in the presence of time-reversal symmetry the Hall effect, related to $\nabla \theta_0 $, will vanish; correspondingly, in the presence of inversion symmetry the chiral magnetic effect, related to $\partial_t \theta_0 $, will vanish.

-where the dielectric tensor includes Hall effect contributions given as the complex off-diagonal matrix elements.
-Furthermore, we assume that the axion field's spatial variation is small compared to the wavelength of the incident light, such that $\boldsymbol{\nabla} \delta \theta \ll \boldsymbol{q} \delta \theta $ everywhere except close to the surface where we treat $\nabla \delta \theta$ as a sharp $\delta$-function singularity.
-We also take the adiabatic approximation where $\partial_t \delta \theta \ll \omega \delta \theta$ such that contributions from the time derivative are sufficiently small so as to be taken to be zero, with the justification being that the axion frequency varies slowly as compared to the frequency of light.
-This will be later relaxed to allow for dynamical axion modes.